dnlmlr/nek-lang/README.md

 ### Print
 Printing is implemented via the `print` keyword
-- The `print` keyword is followed by an expression, the value of which will be printed to the terminal.
+- The `print` keyword is followed by an expression, the value of which will be printed to the terminal
-- Print currently automatically adds a linebreak
+- To add a line break a string print can be used `print "\n";`
 ```
 a <- 1;
-// Outputs `"1"` to the terminal
+// Outputs `1` to the terminal
 print a;

+// Outputs a new-line to the terminal
+print "\n";
 ```

 ## Comments